The Setup: An IoT Platform at Uncomfortable Scale

 -[:ANCESTOR_OF*]->(d:Device)

-Shift work left — to write time.
-When a device emits a reading, the ingestion pipeline attaches full ancestry (ordered node IDs from root to device):
+The breakthrough insight: stop resolving the tree at read time.
+Resolve it at write time.
+When a device emits a reading, the ingestion pipeline attaches the full ancestry — every node ID from root to the device's location.

 {